 - Group meals

 - Luggage store

-Closed facilities: The following facilities are temporarily closed at this hostel due to COVID-19 safety measures - self-catering kitchen(s), lounge area(s), luggage/storage room(s).
+Closed facilities: The following facilities are temporarily closed at this hostel due to COVID-19 safety measures - lounge area(s), drying room(s).

 Towels and toiletries: Hand soap is provided next to all sinks.
 Towels are not supplied as standard but can be rented or purchased from reception.
 Bedding is supplied in all rooms.

-Parking: On street parking is available 5pm-9am Monday-Saturday and all day Sunday.
-At all other times parking is metered with a maximum 2hr stay.
-Please be aware that there is no coach parking at YHA Cambridge, groups can only be dropped off on Devonshire Road.
+Parking: On street parking is available from Monday - Saturday, 17:00 - 09:00 and all day Sunday.
+At all other times parking is metered with a maximum two-hour stay.
+There is no coach parking at YHA Cambridge, groups can only be dropped off on Devonshire Road.

 (PDF download - 55.41 KB)

 YHA School Trips

 Located close to the town centre, YHA Cambridge provides a great base from which your school group can explore this beautiful university city.
 Facilities include Internet access and group catering - perfect for a school trip!

 Visit the YHA School Trips website to book your stay.